A statewide deer hunting season specifically for the use of primitive muzzleloader firearms traditionally opens the second Saturday in December.

 Muzzleloader Deer Unit Map

-- Hunters must wear fluorescent orange and use only legal muzzleloaders with open sights.
+- Hunters must wear fluorescent orange.

 - Smokeless powder is not allowed during muzzleloading seasons.